Paul Chan Mo-po

-Paul Chan Mo-po (陳茂波; born 18 March 1955) is the Financial Secretary of Hong Kong and former Secretary for Development of Hong Kong Special Administrative Region.
+Paul Chan Mo-po (陳茂波; born 18 March 1955) is a Hong Kong politician who has served as the Financial Secretary of Hong Kong since 2017 and formerly as Secretary for Development from 2012 to 2017.
 He was a member of the Legislative Council of Hong Kong (Accountancy functional constituency).

 He is an accountant and the former President of the Hong Kong Institute of Certified Public Accountants (HKICPA).
 He holds BBA and MBA degrees from the Chinese University of Hong Kong, where he is an Adjunct Associate Professor.
 He has also studied at the Harvard Business School.

 He was awarded the Grand Bauhinia Medal (GBM) by the Hong Kong SAR Government in 2017.

 Biography

 Chan is the eldest of a family of four, grew up in a resettlement estate that his family lived in until a fire destroyed Shek Kip Mei in 1953.
 Chan was admitted to the Chinese University of Hong Kong, where he graduated with an accounting degree.
 At one time, he worked by day in the Inland Revenue and by night as a lecturer.
 He later set up his own accounting firm.

 He is an accountant who holds BBA and MBA degrees from the Chinese University of Hong Kong and has also studied at the Harvard Business School.
 As the former president of the Hong Kong Institute of Certified Public Accountants (HKICPA), he stood for the accountancy Functional constituency and was elected to the Legislative Council of Hong Kong in 2008.
 He is an Adjunct Associate Professor at the Chinese University of Hong Kong.

 He was appointed the Secretary for Development and inducted into the CY Leung administration on 30 July 2012 to replace Mak Chai-kwong, who resigned earlier that month over a housing allowance fraud scandal.
 He resigned from the Legislative Council on the same day.

 He is married to Frieda Hui, and the couple have a son and a daughter.